Preparing the Standard Form 135 (SF 135),

 - Item 6(e): Enter the inclusive range of numbers (e.g., 1-30).

 - Item 6(f): Describe the records in sufficient detail to allow FRC personnel to verify compliance with your records schedule.
-You may wish to use the series description provided in your Records Control Schedule, or the General Records Schedule.
-A complete series description includes the series title and closing date (or inclusive dates) of the records.
+You may wish to use the series description provided in your Records Control Schedule or the General Records Schedule.
+A complete series description includes the series title and inclusive dates (start and end) of the records.

 - Include the organizational component that created the records if the component is other than that described in item 5.